daxida/wty/docs/download.md

 Files are hosted [here](https://huggingface.co/datasets/daxida/test-dataset), where you can also see the calendar version (calver) of the dictionaries.

-TODO: brief description of the different types.
+A brief description of the dictionaries can be found [here](dictionaries.md).